TheCodingLand/fastTextApi/Readme.md

-This is a very simple python api implementation for fastText https://github.com/facebookresearch/fastText.git
+# This is a very simple python api implementation for fastText https://github.com/facebookresearch/fastText.git

-It will grow in features and will get a frontend for loading models, predicting, training and testing
+It is intended as an small proof of concept of a flask API exposing trained models through a prediction api.

-Instructions for now :
+## Instructions :

   git clone https://github.com/TheCodingLand/fastTextApi